A holiday in Rome people will not forget

 1. Invasion From Inside 2.
 The Mirror 3.
 The Other Side 4.
 No Life 5.
 Insanity Future 6.
 Suicidal Mankind 7.
 The Trip

 Something of a surprise from the Brazilian thrash metal scene, Explicit Hate mixed some notable ferociousness of their own into the typical formula.
-The sound of A View Of The Other Side is not too far from the usual standards as far as songwriting goes, but the venomous vocals and vicious attitude add a genuine touch to the music, being sometimes reminiscent of Kreator with a similar rough quality.
+The sound of A View Of The Other Side is not too far from usual standards as far as songwriting goes, but venomous vocals and a vicious attitude add a genuine touch to the music, being sometimes reminiscent of Kreator with a similar rough quality.
 In addition to this hint of passionate ambitions, the music is at least semi-creative; decent riffing at a decent pace, fortunately with good enough production values.
 Although these generally lengthy tracks do not necessarily possess truly memorable characteristics, the album on the whole provides a fair dose of intense thrashing - while it may sound like a complete cliche, you could actually choose a lot worse than this.

 EXTREMA - We Fuckin' Care